 Denver, Colorado, is considered by many to be the United States' number one place to revel in entrepreneurship opportunities, a continuously growing city in both population and national economic impact.
 This means that it is also an excellent option for middle school, high school, and college-level field trips and business tours.

 As the capital city of the state of Colorado, Denver holds a long-standing history in being an important government, cultural, and distribution community, a favorable aspect it still holds today.
-Not only does it have that strong economic establishment already, but now it has an outstanding future stronghold on web, health, and tech establishments and growth.
+Not only does it have that strong economic establishment already, but now it has an outstanding future stronghold on the web, health, and tech establishments and growth.

 But don’t just listen to us ramble on about it, take a look at a few cold hard facts.